kavya-yerrabandi/MovieRecommendationSystem/readme.md

 ## Introduction
-This is a simple project which experiments on movie recommendation techniques using python data processing packages
+Recommendation systems are used everywhere in today's day and age as a part of online advertising.
+Some simple examples can be friend recommendations on facebook, recommendation of similar items in shopping websites, ads in Instagram and movie recommendations in netflix etc. Data plays a key role in building relevant systems in all the above areas.
+This is a simple project which experiments on movie recommendation techniques using python data processing packages.

 ### Data
 The dataset has been obtained from https://www.kaggle.com/tmdb/tmdb-movie-metadata#tmdb_5000_movies.csv.